Msch0150/numishare-faq/README.md

 * Start Ubunto
 * Follow the installation steps in README.md of Numishare-docker.

-* To access a container:
+* To access a container (example):

   docker exec -ti orbeon bash